JackPercival/soccr/README.md

 #### Sequelize

 I used Sequelize as the ORM for Soccr, since it can quickly and efficiently integrate with PostgreSQL and Express.
-All database manipulation and seed data was implementing using Sequelize.
+All database manipulation and seed data was implemented using Sequelize.

 ## Workflow Examples